cytoscape/cytoscape-manual/docs/Node_and_Edge_Column_Data.md

 When Cytoscape is started, the **Table Panel** appears in the bottom right of the main Cytoscape window.
-This browser can be hidden and restored using the F5 key or the **View → Show/Hide Table Panel** menu option.
-Like other Panels, the browser can be undocked by pressing the little icon in the top right corner.
+This browser can be hidden and restored using the F5 key or by unchecking the **View → Show Table Panel** menu option.
+Like other panels, the browser can be undocked by pressing the little icon in the top right corner.

 To swap between displaying node, edge, and network data tables use the